 EGA IBM PC Games

 EGA stands for Enhanced Graphics Adapter.
 EGA was released by IBM in 1984.
 As it pertains to IBM PC games, EGA features 16 on-screen colors drawn from a palette range of 64 colors.
-Thus, even the best EGA games look stark and stippled in comparison to Amiga graphics, which display in 32+ colors from a palette range of 4096.
+Thus, even the best EGA games look stark and stippled in comparison to 16-from-512 Atari ST graphics and 32-from-4096 Amiga graphics.
 EGA display memory ranges from 64-256 kbytes.

 However, the main problem with EGA games is not the color palette range but rather the fact that they generally don't scroll smoothly or feature smooth sprite-shifting.
 Therefore, in practice, and with some exceptions to be sure, Amiga games and even Commodore 64 games were better.
 That said, there were still some great EGA games released for IBM PC and compatibles.
 In addition, in some cases the EGA version of a computer game is the best version.
 Moreover, a few of the greatest computer games ever made are EGA games (not every computer game needs to scroll or shift sprites on a per-pixel basis).

 I append "Best on EGA" to the relevant entries.
-I also append "IBM original" and "IBM exclusive" to the relevant entries.
+I also append "IBM PC original" and "IBM PC exclusive" to the relevant entries.

 16-color VGA games are not the same as 16-color EGA games.
 On top of the broader palette range, VGA has much faster drawspeed and more display memory for faster and more complex line-draw and flood-fill algorithms.
 Conversely, not all EGA games exploit EGA's on-screen colors or range of colors.
 For example, some may have CGA title screens, but they are still EGA games; title screens are meaningless.

-This is a chronological list of IBM PC games that were coded to display in EGA as opposed to 4-color CGA and 256-color VGA 320x200.
+This is a chronological list of IBM PC games that were coded to display in 16-color 320x200 EGA as opposed to 4-color CGA and 256-color VGA 320x200.

 1984